 A. brought out B. brought about C. brought forth D. brought up

-26. Our modem civilization must not be thought of as _ in a short period of time.
+26. Our modem civilization must not be thought of as _ in a short period of

 A. being created B. to have been created